 In this post we’ll dive deep into how to set goals using the SMARTER System.
-In my experience, this system is the best out there if you want to set yourself up for accomplishment and success.
+I’ve found it super valuable in my own goal setting process and I hope you will too!

 Do you also feel that rush of motivation and excitement around New Year’s Eve when you tell yourself that you want to accomplish all of the things in the new year?
 So you write down a long list of goals, then real life happens, your list of goals ends up in a drawer somewhere, and you fail look at it again?